 We believe that all children have the ability to reach their full potential through developing a 'can do' attitude and a growth mind-set through engaging in a stimulating and challenging learning environment.
 Our aim within this is for the children to become confident, resilient and self-assured learners who are proud of their own and each other's achievements.

 The School Day:

 During the school day, children will enjoy a broad and balanced curriculum which is carefully designed to build upon and extend their knowledge and skills.
 The children follow a rolling fortnightly timetable of core and foundation subjects.
 At present, the children will have a staggered start and finish.
 Please speak to Mrs Ellis in the office if you are unsure of when your child should be coming in and leaving.

 Snowy Owls class weekly timetable will look like the example timetable below (this is a working document and may be subject to change).

-On Thursday Week A, Snowy Owls will be covered by Mrs Morin our Field School Leader, the children will also have PE with Mr Hooper.
+On Thursday Week B, Snowy Owls will be covered by Mrs Challis, the children will also have PE with Mr Hooper.